Rosengate/sigil/README.md

     {
         return new KernelSetup(
             RootController::class, // the initial root controller class,
-            $this->middleware // use the listed kernel
+            middlewares: $this->middleware // use the listed kernel );
-        );
     }
     //...